The Independent and Peaceful Australia Network (IPAN) held its National Conference in Canberra from 22nd to 24th November, 2022.

 Wednesday 23rd November

-The second day included a series of sessions consisting of various talks, panels and reports.
+The second day included a series of sessions consisting of various talks, panel discussions and reports.

 Alison Broinowski and Vince Scappatura then discussed the findings of the IPAN People’s Inquiry Report, with participants discussing various ways of implementing the Inquiry’s recommendations.